rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 For I think that God has exhibited us apostles as last of all, like men sentenced to death, because we have become a spectacle to the world, to angels, and to men. ^0409

-We are fools for Christ’s sake, but you are wise in Christ.
+We are fools for Christ's sake, but you are wise in Christ.
 We are weak, but you are strong.
 You are held in honor, but we in disrepute. ^0410

 To the present hour we hunger and thirst, we are poorly dressed and buffeted and homeless, ^0411